 When we change the way we think, we can dramatically transform the condition of our lives.

-This ten part series we will inspire you to ‘Dare to Think Differently’ about stewardship.
+It is my hope that this bog will inspire conversations that inspire you to ‘Dare to Think Differently’ about stewardship.
 Let’s dare to take stewardship outside of the time, talent & treasure box!
-We will ponder the joy and wonder of Christian stewardship when it is lived out each and every day through ten life-changing virtues.
+It’s time we retired the 3 ‘T’s and consider some of the virtues of Christian stewardship and how they can be life-changing.

 When you make a firm and conscious decision to follow Jesus, you will inevitably run into stewardship.
 Stewardship makes our discipleship complete and opens the door to the abundant life Jesus promised.